 This simple, business goals template is easy to use and perfect for articulating your business goals in one place.
 It can be used by any type of business across industry sectors.

-How to Set Business Goals (+ Template with Examples)
+How to Use the Business Goals Template

-1. Define Vision
+1. Define Company Vision

 2. Define Strategy

-3. Define One Year Focus
+3. Define Annual Focus Areas

-This focus will be the “theme” of your fiscal year.
+Focus areas would be the “theme” of your fiscal year.
 What do you want to focus on in twelve months?
 Why do you want to focus on it?
 Does this focus result in you achieving your vision and strategy?